novaleafoahu/leafyvillage_portfolio/content/project/cucumbers/index.md

 | ----------- | --------- | ------- | ------ |        --------- | ----|
 | **add K lbs per acre**      | 160   | 120       | 80      | 40    | 0       | 0 |

-Taking average values for P and K we can use N 100 P 80 K 80 per acre (aka 43560 square feet).
+Taking average values for P and K we can use N 100 P 80 K 80 per acre (i.e. 43560 square feet).

- <mark> **Scaled down to a 100 SF garden, the values are:** </mark>

- - 0.23 lbs Nitrogen,
- - 0.19 lbs Phosphorus,
- - 0.19 lbs of Potassium.

 Now that we know the weight required of each NPK value, now determine the amount of fertilizer equivalent.

 📚 <mark> **Utilize this tool and input your fertilizer and  NPK values required (i.e. the table above) [https://aesl.ces.uga.edu/soil/fertcalc/](https://aesl.ces.uga.edu/soil/fertcalc/)** </mark>

-For example, calcium nitrate has an NPK rating of 15.5-0-0.

-Therefore, to obtain 0.23 lbs of nitrogen for a 100 SF plot of tomatoes, one would require 1.5 lbs of calcium nitrate.

-For 0.19 lbs of phosphorous, one can use superphosphate 0-18-0 at 1.0 lbs.

-For 0.19 lbs potassium, one can use potash 0-0-60 at 0.3 lbs.
+{{< figure src="fertcalc.png" caption="fertilizer calculation" numbered="true" >}}

+The required fertilizers for 1 acre are now listed below:

+1. 667 lbs of 15-0-0 calcium nitrate
+2. 174 lbs of 0-46-0 triple super phosphate
+3. 160 lbs of 0-0-50 potash

+Lets now convert to grams:
+1. 302546 grams of 15-0-0 calcium nitrate
+2. 78925 grams of 0-46-0 triple super phosphate
+3. 72574 grams of 0-0-50 potash

+Now convert to square feet by dividing the grams by 43560

+1. 6.7 grams of 15-0-0 calcium nitrate
+2. 1.8 grams of 0-46-0 triple super phosphate
+3. 1.6 grams of 0-0-50 potash

+In other words, for a 100 sf garden, total fertilizer required for the lifespan of the plants are:
+1. 670 grams of 15-0-0 calcium nitrate
+2. 180 grams of 0-46-0 triple super phosphate
+3. 160 grams of 0-0-50 potash

-With these values, the fertilizer can be applied weekly throughout the months.
-Simply divide the amount of fertilizer by the number of weeks the tomato plant may grow.
-To simplify measuring, convert lbs to grams...
+With these values, we can now divide the amount of fertilizer by the number of weeks the plant may grow.

-1.5 lbs of calcium nitrate = ~680 grams.
-Therefore, over 12 weeks, you can apply 680/12 = 56 grams of calcium nitrate weekly to a 100 SF garden bed.
-For a potted cucumber plant, ~0.5 grams of calcium nitrate.
-The same can be done for the Phosphorous and Potassium.
+ <mark> **Over 12 weeks, you can apply the following weekly for a 100 SF garden**  </mark>
+1. 670/12 = 55 grams of calcium nitrate weekly
+2. 180/12 = 15 grams of triple super phosphate
+3. 160/12 = 13 grams of potash